 What can you do with the data:

 Every online business should use data to make smarter decisions.
 Since there is no shortage of data on the web related to your field of operation, it wouldn’t be wise to not leverage the power of data.
-Here are the insights that Ecommerce data can give you as a seller.
+Here are the insights that Sales across ECommerce data can give you as a seller.

 1. Price comparison